 Perfect Blue (Satoshi Kon - 1997)

-Because I could not oust late Satoshi Kon from this selection, I chose to illustrate Perfect Blue here.
-Major work in his filmography, it has even inspired Aronovsky's recent Black Swan.
+Because we could not oust late Satoshi Kon from this selection, we chose to illustrate Perfect Blue here.
+Major work in his filmography, it has even inspired Aronovsky's Black Swan.
 Perfect Blue is for me the most central film from Kon, the acme of his character writing and his mastery of duality.
-Viewing it proves to be strange, exciting, confusing, disturbing and surprisingly cathartic.
+Viewing it proves to be strange, exciting, confusing, disturbing, and surprisingly cathartic.
 Arguably one of the essentials in the history of animation.

 Tekkon Kinkreet (Michael Arias - 2006)

 Many are surprised to hear that the animated film Tekkon Kinkreet project was entrusted to an American.
 As an amazing work inspired by the eponymous manga, this adaptation demonstrated an astonishing mastery of animation tools.
 Michael Arias has achieved not only a technological and aesthetic achievement, but also an unexpected creation, violent and philosophical, sharp as this aggressive city where our two orphans try to survive.
 The result is a dazzling and subversive film as only Japanese animation could imagine.